On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: : A 2-Approximation for Cactus Graphs

-Consider the optimal broadcasting scheme in the classic model.
-For a component $C_i$ with two sources, the time at which the first source is informed optimally is denoted by $\pi^1_i$, and the time at which the second source (if exists) is informed optimally is denoted by $\pi^2_i$, where $\pi^1_i < \pi^2_i$.
-If both sources were informed simultaneously via a super call at $\pi^1_i$, the broadcast time would get reduced compared to informing the first source at $\pi^1_i$ and waiting until $\pi^2_i$ to inform the second one.
-Thus, the following inequality holds:
+Next, we address the case of the \singlefunc{$G, s$}.
+Consider the optimal broadcast scheme $T^*$ in the classic model.
+For a component $C_i$ with up to two neighbors of $s$, let $\pi^1_i$ and $\pi^2_i$ be the rounds at which $s$ informs its first and its second (if exists) neighbor in $C_i$ in $T^*$, respectively.
+Note that $\pi^1_i < \pi^2_i$, and we let $\pi^2_i=\infty$ if $s$ informs just one vertex in $C_i$.
+If both neighbors of $s$ in $C_i$ were informed simultaneously via a super call in round $\pi^1_i$, the broadcast time would not increase compared to informing the first one at $\pi^1_i$ and the second one at round $\pi^2_i$.
+Hence, the following inequality holds.

-where $OPT(C_i, (\pi^1_i, \pi^2_i))$ is the optimal broadcasting time in the classic model given that the first source is informed at round $\pi^1_i$ and the second one (if exists) at round $\pi^2_i$.
-Denote the recursively found broadcast time for each component $C_i$ as $r_i$, which is determined by applying the subfunctions on $C_i$.
-This is equivalent to informing the entire component $C_i$ at time $0$.
+\scalebox{.9}{ } where $\bropt(C_i, (\pi^1_i, \pi^2_i))$ is the optimal broadcasting time in the classic model given that the first source is informed at round $\pi^1_i$ and the second one (if exists) at round $\pi^2_i$.
+Recall $b_i$ is the broadcast time for each component $C_i$, which is determined by applying the recursive methods on $C_i$.
+This is equivalent to informing the neighbors of $s$ in $C_i$ at time $0$.